RyanFleck/ryanfleck.ca/content/posts/Extreme-Blue-2019.md

 *A thousand times, yes.*

-Special shoutout to *Jan Napenas*[^jan], the EB program manager for Canada, who cares deeply for the success and wellbeing of her small group of EB interns.
+Special shout-out to *Jan Napenas*[^jan], the EB program manager for Canada, who cares deeply for the success and well-being of her small group of EB interns.
 The extra attention and investment in training for soft skills, team bonding exercises, and swag was appreciated.

 ## Do I Recommend a Regular Internship?